ARM-software/abi-aa/aaelf32/aaelf32.rst

 .. note::
-   In general, a ``.ARM.attributes`` section in a relocatable file will contain a vendor subsection from the "aeabi" pseudo vendor and, optionally, one from the generating tool chain (e.g. "Arm", "gnu", "WRS", etc) as listed in `Registered Vendor Names`_.
+   In general, a ``.ARM.attributes`` section in a relocatable file will contain a vendor subsection from the "aeabi" pseudo vendor and, optionally, one from the generating toolchain (e.g. "Arm", "gnu", "WRS", etc) as listed in `Registered Vendor Names`_.

 It is required that: